PureVPN Review 2025: Is the Low Cost Worth It?

 Who is PureVPN best for?

-PureVPN has one of the more affordable VPN plans, starting at the lower end at $1.96/mo.
+PureVPN has one of the more affordable VPN plans, starting at the lower end at $2.14/mo (billed every two years).
 It's a no-frills VPN provider, but it does the job of hiding your online activity and connecting to servers around the world.

 In 2021, PureVPN moved its headquarters from Hong Kong to the British Virgin Islands to maintain its commitment to protecting user privacy.
 It also completed its fourth audit in 2023, which proved successful for its no-logs policy.

-Although it hits all the right notes for online privacy, some people may find slower internet speeds to be not ideal.
+Although it hits all the right notes for online privacy, some people may find slower internet speeds to be a dealbreaker.
 It also doesn't include any extra security features, such as a password manager and file encryption, unless you're willing to pay more for them.

 PureVPN offers three different subscription plans: Standard, Plus, and Max.
-Standard comes with just the VPN, while the Plus plan includes the PureKeep password manager and PureEncrypt file encryption.
-The Max plan is most expensive but also comes with the PurePrivacy personal privacy manager along with everything in the previous tiers.
+Standard comes with just the VPN (which now has a built in tracker and ad blocker), while the Plus plan includes the PureKeep password manager as well.
+The Max plan is the most expensive but also comes with a data removal tool and data breach monitoring, along with everything in the previous tiers.

 Plan 1-month cost 1-year cost 2-year cost Learn more

 PureVPN accepts payments with debit/credit cards, PayPal, and Paymentwall.
-You can also pay with Google Pay but sometimes this option didn't show up for us, so you may want to consider a backup payment option just in case.
+You can also pay with Google Pay, but sometimes this option doesn't show up for us, so you may want to consider a backup payment option just in case.

 Device-level encryption